FAQs: What is copy-editing?

 - Accuracy and anomalies – Writers are responsible for what they write, but copy-editors will often spot misquotations, errors of fact, misspelt names, misused words, numbers that don't add up and incomplete references, and will check or query them.
 Copy-editors will also query anything that does not seem to make sense.
 They scrutinise facts, dates, quotations and references, but do not routinely check every one unless this is budgeted for and agreed at the start.

-- Legal issues – Copy-editors will flag up any instances they see of
+- Legal issues – Although responsibility for these remains with the writer and publisher, copy-editors may flag up any instances they see of

 - plagiarism or breach of copyright